- General Introduction

 Institute for Frontier Materials, Deakin University, Victoria, Australia

-J. Theo Kloprogge, MSc Geology, PhD Geology/Chemistry, is an Honorary Senior Fellow, at School of Earth and Environmental Sciences, University of Queensland, Australia, and Adjunct Professor at the Department of Chemistry, College of Arts and Sciences, University of the Philippines Visayas, Philippines.
-He is the Editor/Author of CMS Workshop Lectures Volume 13 – The Application of Vibrational Spectroscopy to Clay Minerals and Layered Double Hydroxides.
-During the past 25+ years Dr. Kloprogge has been working as a mineralogist and spectroscopist.
-The results of this work have been published in more than 250 papers in international peer reviewed journals as well as in a number of book chapters.
+J. Theo Kloprogge MSc Geology, PhD Geology/Chemistry, is currently an Honorary Senior Fellow at the School of Earth and Environmental Sciences, University of Queensland, Australia, and Adjunct Professor at the Department of Chemistry, College of Arts and Sciences, University of the Philippines Visayas, Philippines.
+He has been teaching analytical chemistry, inorganic chemistry and mineralogy/crystallography for many years.
+During the past 30+ years Dr. Kloprogge has been working as a mineralogist and spectroscopist.
+The results of his research have been published in nearly 300 papers, numerous book chapters, 5 books and 1 patent.
 He has been collecting minerals for more than 40 years and has built an extensive collection both for research and private use.

 School of Earth and Environmental Sciences, University of Queensland, St. Lucia, Australia and Department of Chemistry, College of Arts and Sciences, University of the Philippines Visayas, Miagao, Philippines